Legacy lives here.

 G — The Great Migration and the Remaking of America

-Between 1916 and 1970, more than six million Black Americans left the South in search of safety, opportunity, and dignity.
+Between 1916 and 1970, more than six million Black Americans made a decision that would ripple across generations: they left the only home many had ever known.

 “Migration was an act of courage and imagination.”